AmnahAlkhater/yaqtha-fatigue-detection/README.md

 # Yaqtha – Driver Fatigue Detection System
-Yaqtha is an intelligent driver fatigue detection system designed for industrial gate checkpoints.
+Yaqtha is an intelligent fatigue detection system designed for industrial gate checkpoints.
-It uses computer vision techniques to analyze real-time eye behavior (EAR – Eye Aspect Ratio) and determine whether a driver shows signs of fatigue.
+It uses computer vision techniques to analyze real-time eye behavior (EAR – Eye Aspect Ratio) and determine whether the driver is alert or fatigued.
-When fatigue is detected, the system triggers an alert and sends a command to an Arduino unit to simulate gate response.
+When fatigue is detected, the system displays an on-screen warning and sends a command to an Arduino unit to simulate the gate’s response.

 ---

 ## Project Overview
-Yaqtha is a real-time driver fatigue detection system designed for factory gates.
-It uses OpenCV + MediaPipe FaceMesh to analyze eye aspect ratio (EAR) and determine whether the driver is fatigued.

-When fatigue is detected, a warning appears on screen and a command is sent to Arduino to activate:
-- 🔴 Red LED
-- 🔊 Buzzer alert
-Otherwise, a green LED remains on.
+Yaqtha integrates computer vision with hardware simulation to enhance safety at factory entry points.
+The Python module detects fatigue by analyzing eye landmarks using OpenCV and MediaPipe FaceMesh.
+Upon detecting fatigue, the system triggers a red LED and buzzer through the Arduino unit, while the normal state is represented by a green LED.

 ---

 ## Features
 - Real-time face and eye landmark detection
 - EAR-based fatigue calculation
-- Python → Arduino communication (Serial)
+- Communication between Python and Arduino using Serial interface
 - LED indicators for status
 - Buzzer alarm for fatigue
 - Fully modular (Software + Hardware layers)